mongodb-js/mongodb-schema/docs/schema_spec.md

 #### Type 9: datetime

-the `d` field contains aggregated date and time information:
+the `data` field contains aggregated date and time information:

 - `weekdays`: An array of 7 elements, counting the ObjectIds created on respective week days, starting with Monday.
 - `hours`: An array of 24 elements, counting the ObjectIds created in respective hours, starting with (00-01h, or 12am-1am).